Interstate 696: Since completion

 As part of the overall rehabilitation to the Mixing Bowl interchange, a new interchange at Franklin Road was to be constructed in 2006.
 An exit ramp from I-696 eastbound to American Drive opened in April 2006.
 An entrance ramp from Franklin Road to I-696 westbound opened in July 2006.
 The Franklin Road overpass, which had been closed during this time, re-opened in October 2006.

 On November 9, 2006, the speed limit was increased from 65 to 70 mph along the length of I-696.
 During speed enforcement patrols in August 2022, the Michigan State Police gave out 77 citations during one 4-hour period including six arrests.
 One motorist was driving at 101 mph, while others were cited at 99, 94, and 91 mph.

-Restore the Reuther

-After many years of patch work and small repairs, it was clear that greater action was needed.
-As a result, MDOT started "Restore the Reuther" to repair the freeway in Oakland County and reconstruct the section between Dequindre Road and I-94 in Macomb County.
+MDOT started a project called "Restore the Reuther" to repair the freeway in Oakland County and reconstruct the section between Dequindre Road and I-94 in Macomb County.
 This project also involved some pavement repairs and minor structure repairs on the section from I-275/M-5 to Dequindre.
 In 2019, reconstruction started on the section between Dequindre Road and I-94.
-This involved two phases.
 In phase 1, the westbound lanes were closed and detoured.
 In phase 2, the westbound lanes remained closed, but eastbound lanes were shifted on the westbound lanes.
 No entrance ramps were open, however there were limited exit ramps open.
-These ramps were Dequindre, Mound, and Groesbeck Highway.

 In 2023, MDOT started a complete reconstruction of I-696 from I-275 in Farmington Hills to US 24 (Telegraph Road) in Southfield.
 The eastbound lanes were reconstructed in 2023, and the westbound lanes were reconstructed the following year.
-During the reconstruction of the westbound lanes in 2024, I-696 had two lanes shifted onto the John C Lodge Freeway resulting in a temporary concurrency.
-This is the first time in the history of I-696 that a concurrency with the Lodge freeway had been in-place.

-In 2025, MDOT began a two-year project to completely rebuild the middle section of I-696.
-It involves a complete two-year closure of the eastbound lanes starting from Exit 8 until the I-696/I-75 interchange.
-The westbound lanes would remain open with minor lane reductions.
-It was decided to close the eastbound lanes because the exit ramp to M-10 has two lanes of road capacity so it can more easily handle the load than if the westbound lanes were closed (as traffic would need to be routed onto the single lane ramp on the I-696/I-75 interchange).